-When you have reached an agreement with your ex-partner, you should phone the Payment Helpline on 0345 302 1429 to arrange repaying the overpayment.
-You will then get a letter confirming what you have to pay back.
+When you've reached an agreement with your ex-partner, you should phone the Payment Helpline on 0345 302 1429 to arrange repaying the overpayment.
+You'll then get a letter confirming what you have to pay back.

 You might not be able to talk it over with your ex-partner, either because you don't want to contact them or you don't know where they are.
 Even if you do speak to them, you might not be able to agree on what each of you should pay back.

-If this happens, you should still speak to the Payment Helpline as quickly as possible.
-You will then be asked to pay back half of the overpayment, with your partner being asked to pay back the rest.
-You will not be asked to pay back more than half of the overpayment.
+If this happens, you should speak to the Payment Helpline as quickly as possible.
+You'll then be asked to pay back half of the overpayment, with your partner being asked to pay back the rest.
+You won't be asked to pay back more than half of the overpayment.

-You can make a new claim as a single person or with a new partner.
-To make a claim, please phone our helpline (read page 17).
+If you and your partner separate, you may decide to make a new claim as a single person or with a new partner.